DavidWertenteil/ex1-statics_on_websites/README.md

 * In case of error you go to next URL in the list.

-If the input file is empty the program will display the string "empty file". if the input file cannot be open the program will display the string "missing file".
+If the input file is empty the program will display the string "empty file".
+If the input file cannot be open the program will display the string "missing file".